johnlpage/UniBench/reporting/template.md

     "headers": ["Disk Specification", "CPU Usage (%)", "Time waiting for I/O (%)","Read into Cache (Pages/s)","Write from Cache (KB/s)","Write to WAL (KB/s)", "O/S IOPS","O/S Write (MB/s)","O/S Read (MB/s)"]
 }
 -->

+### Analysis

+We have created a scenario here where every write has an impact on four random indexes, the indexes are larger that fit in RAM and so we are seeing a very significant amount of read-into-cache.
+Effectively we need the IOPS to support reading rather than writing as we have to read index blocks to modify them.

+This then allows us to write more so we see higher write IO but this is due to having more available for the required reads first.

+### Key Takeaways

+* IOPS should be though of as for reads where the cache is not large enough to hold the index blocks.
+* This can impact write-mostly workloads too is indexes need pulled into cache.

 ## Impact of Instance Size on write performance